 2014 – today

 The Envoy Air logo contains only the first word of the airline’s name.
 It is written in lowercase letters and colored predominantly in dark blue.
-The only detail that stands out is the maroon corner of the letter “y,” separated from the rest of the glyph.
-This corner is triangular in shape, evoking the image of a flying hang glider.
+The only detail that stands out is the maroon corner of the letter “y,” separated from the other glyph.
+This corner is triangular, evoking the image of a flying hang glider.
 Historically, this element represents a stylized wing, as the aircraft carrier was formerly known as the American Eagle.
-The bird itself was removed from the emblem in 2014 when the company adopted its current name.
+The bird was removed from the emblem in 2014 when the company adopted its current name.

-The burgundy corner of the “y” serves as a focal point in the design, drawing the viewer’s attention.
-Its triangular shape references hang gliding and subtly hints at the airline’s history.
+The burgundy corner of the “y” is a focal point in the design, drawing the viewer’s attention.
+Its triangular shape references hang gliding and hints at the airline’s history.
 The dark blue color scheme speaks of reliability and professionalism, which are highly valued in the aviation industry.
-The use of lowercase letters gives the logo a modern and accessible look, contrasting with the traditional use of capital letters in many other airline logos.
+Lowercase letters give the logo a modern and accessible look, contrasting with the traditional use of capital letters in many other airline logos.